Contents

 This digital archive service takes screenshots of websites on a regular basis.
 This allows investigators to see how a page looked at various points in time.

-And since launching in 1996, it has cached over 625 billion web pages in addition to millions of videos, audio recordings, and software programs.
+And since launching in 1996, it has cached over 1 trillion web pages in addition to billions of videos, audio recordings, and software programs.

 2. OSINT Framework